 One of the most common misunderstandings of strategic planning is that the goal is order.
 The goal is actually to accomplish the vision.

-It’s possible to manage and plan your way into losing momentum.
-When planning and order become higher priorities than chaos and movement, your church is teetering on becoming insider-focused.
+It is possible to manage and plan your way into losing momentum.
+When planning and order become higher priorities than movement, your church is teetering on becoming insider-focused.